KickfnGIT/DebloatedBloxLauncher/README.md

 ---

-## ⚠️ Important Notice
-To function properly, **the Roblox folder provided by the installer MUST remain in the Documents directory**.

----

 ## 🚀 Installation & Usage
 1. **Download and run** `installer.bat`.
 2. **Modify settings:** Run `change settings.bat` to customize preferences.